DeepRegNet/DeepReg/demos/paired_mrus_brain/README.md

 ### Download data

-Please execute the following command to download and pre-process the data and pre-trained model.
+Please execute the following command to download/pre-process the data and download the pre-trained model.
 By default, the downloaded data is only a partial of the original one.
 However the access to the original data is temporarily unavailable.